 Unfortunately, employee turnover is a fact of life for all practices.
 People move, switch careers, or go back to school.
 Things happen.
-Regardless, it is still hard to lose people you’ve come to rely on for day-to-day running of your practice.
-Here are a few things you can do to ease the pain of an employee loss just a bit.
+Regardless, it is still hard to lose people you’ve come to rely on for the day-to-day running of your practice.
+Here are a few things you can do to ease the pain of an employee’s loss just a bit.

-In order to know if you might have a problem with high staff turnover, it’s important that you know where you stand.
-Typically, in the healthcare industry, around 15 percent turnover each year is considered acceptable.
+In order to know if you might have a problem with high turnover rates, it’s important that you know where you stand.
+Typically, in the healthcare industry, around 15% of staff turnover each year is considered acceptable.
 Sit down and take note of how many employees have left over the past 2-3 years.
-If you’re stretching up towards 20 percent, there is a problem.
-Also keep an eye on losses in different areas.
-If you only have a 10 percent turnover rate, but everyone who left came from the same department, there may be something going on.
-By keeping a close eye on turnover you can make sure your environment is one where employees want to stay.
+If you’re stretching up towards 20%, there is a problem.
+Also, keep an eye on losses in different areas.
+If you only have a 10% turnover rate, but everyone who left came from the same department, there may be something going on.
+By keeping a close eye on turnover, you can make sure your environment is one where employees want to stay.

 An exit interview is a great opportunity to get some real, honest feedback about your practice work environment.
 Ask specific questions to find out more about what work is like for that employee.
 Emphasize confidentiality and ask for honesty.
 Take their feedback to heart.
 It can be hard to hear negative things about your practice, but it is important to be open to changes that need to take place.
-This can help prevent the loss of key employees in the future.
+This can help increase employee retention in the future.

 It can be really hard on other employees when someone leaves.
 Not only are extra duties often placed on their shoulders, but they can feel the emotional loss of a friend and coworker.
-It is a good idea to send out periodic employee surveys to keep your finger on the pulse of how employees are feeling.
+It is a good idea to send out periodic employee surveys to keep your finger on the pulse of how employees are feeling about their mental health and job satisfaction.
 Work to foster a team mentality during these times.
-Set goals as a team, reach out to all employees individually, and make sure everyone know that they are important to the practice.
+Set goals as a team, reach out to all employees individually and make sure everyone knows that they are important to the practice.

 Of course, the best way to avoid potential problems when employees leave is to do a better job keeping them around!
 That is easiest if you’ve done your due diligence during hiring.